| Page

 anger.
 In Bädkën disorders, meditation will focus more on

+developing wisdom as a cure for ignorance.
 Physical activity, lifestyle, exercise and habits are also

 considered.
 For example, patients with Lüng disorders are told